redstone-dart/redstone/README.md

 The prefix defined with the `Group` annotation, will be prepended in every route and interceptor inside the group.

-**NOTE: The class must provide a default constructor, with no required arguments.**

 ## Error handlers

 You can define error handlers with the `ErrorHandler` annotation: